Frequently Asked Questions

 We are able to modify anything in order to make our customers' projects successful.

 No embedded platform is suitable for every application.
-We want to steadily increase the range of mission-critical applications for which NETMF is suitable, or even excels.
+We want to steadily increase the range of mission-critical applications for which NETMF is suitable, even excels.

 We want to keep NETMF for STM32 in sync with Microsoft's official NETMF releases.